-Logistics revenues (excluding fuel surcharge) decreased \$57.3 million, approximately 15%, in the first quarter of 2024 compared to the same quarter in 2023.
-This was primarily due to a decrease in brokerage revenue per order and an 8% reduction in brokerage volume driven by market conditions, as well as lower port dray revenues.
+Logistics revenues (excluding fuel surcharge) decreased \$57.3 million \$24.6 million, approximately 15% 7%, in the first second quarter of 2024 compared to the same quarter in 2023.
+This was primarily due to a decrease in brokerage revenue per order and an 8% a 4% reduction in brokerage volume driven by market conditions, as well as lower port dray revenues, continued softness in the market.

-Logistics income from operations decreased \$13.1 million, approximately 71%, in the first quarter of 2024 compared to the same quarter in 2023 due to the revenue impacts listed above, partially offset by a decrease in third-party carrier costs.
+Logistics income from operations decreased \$13.1 million \$1.6 million, approximately 71% 13%, in the first second quarter of 2024 compared to the same quarter in 2023 due to the lower volumes and reduced net revenue impacts listed above, partially offset by a decrease in third-party carrier costs per order.